berbix/berbix-php/README.md

  * `email` - Previously verified email address for a user.
  * `phone` - Previously verified phone number for a user.
  * `customerUid` - An ID or identifier for the user in your system.
+ * `templateKey` - The template key for this transaction.

 ##### `fetchTransaction(tokens: Tokens): object`